-2019 saw the highest average sales price ever for homes in Guelph’s real estate market for September, increasing nearly 5% versus 2018.
+The Guelph rentals market may have new opportunity.
+2019 saw the highest average sales price ever for homes in Guelph’s real estate market: an increase of nearly 5% versus 2018.
 This, contributing to an overall dollar volume (adding all sales together) hike of just over 12% in 2019.

 However, limited options and rental prices are creating challenges for those who want to rent.

-A recent report published by the Canadian Centre for Policy Alternatives reveals that a person would need to earn at least $21 per hour to rent a two-bedroom apartment in Guelph.
+A recent report published by the Canadian Centre for Policy Alternatives are alarming.
+It reveals that a person would need to earn at least $21 per hour to rent a two-bedroom apartment in Guelph.
 Meeting this requirement can be difficult for many, including small and single-parent families.

 According to the Guelph CMHC rental market report, Guelph’s vacancy rate of 1.4% is almost half of the national average of 2.4%.
-The draw of the university, a strong local job market and proximity to Toronto is putting pressure on both Guelph homebuyers and renters alike.
+The draw of the university, a strong local job market and proximity to Toronto are all factors.
+And, it’s is putting pressure on both Guelph homebuyers and renters alike.

-In existing homes, to address a lean rental market, homeowners can consider creating an accessory apartment if they have extra space.
-This could provide both additional income to help pay a mortgage while increasing the rental housing stock in Guelph.
+To address a lean rental market, homeowners can consider creating an accessory apartment if they have extra space.
+This could provide both additional income and increasing the rental housing stock in Guelph.

-Accessory apartments are permitted in most single-detached and semi-detached homes zoned as residential single detached (R1), and residential semi-detached /duplex, provided parking regulations can be met (R2).
+Accessory apartments are permitted in most single-detached and semi-detached homes.
+Generally, if zoned as residential single detached (R1), and residential semi-detached /duplex it would be an option.

-To be considered legal, an accessory apartment must be inspected and registered by the city as a two-unit house, meeting requirements of the City of Guelph Zoning By-Law and either the Ontario Building Code or the Ontario Fire Code, as determined by City of Guelph Building Services.
+To be considered legal, an accessory apartment must be inspected and registered by the city as a two-unit house.
+It must also meet requirements of the City of Guelph Zoning By-Law.
+And, either the Ontario Building Code or the Ontario Fire Code, as per City of Guelph Building Services.

-If you are considering renting a home in Guelph, it’s your right to live in a safe space.
+If you are considering Guelph rentals, it’s your right to live in a safe space.
 Some questions you should consider asking your landlord include:

-- Do you have working smoke alarms on every level and outside every sleeping area?
+- Are there working smoke alarms on every level and outside every sleeping area?
 Note: Houses built after 2013 must also have a smoke alarm on every level

 - Do you have working carbon monoxide alarms installed (if applicable)?

-- Do you have two safe ways to get out of the unit in case of a fire?
+- Is there a plan to have two safe ways to get out of the unit in case of a fire?

 - If you or your housemate(s) sleep in the basement: Is there a big enough window or door leading directly outside so you can get out in case of a fire?

-- If your building has more than four bedrooms sharing one kitchen is it certified with the City?
+- Does your building has more than four bedrooms and sharing one kitchen? is it certified with the City?

-- If your building has two separate kitchens is it registered with the City?
+- Two separate kitchens: is it registered with the City?

-The Guelph housing market will thrive if there is both a healthy stock of owned and rental housing available to meet everyone’s needs.
-Accessory apartments are a creative solution that existing homeowners can consider to support the rental market while earning additional
+The Guelph housing market can thrive.
+If there is both a healthy stock of owned and Guelph rentals, everyone wins.
+Accessory apartments are a creative solution for existing homeowners.
+They can support the rental market while earning additional income.

 Source: GDAR City of Guelph, Residential home data 2015-19.